By Josh Yelland

 Finance in Cornwall 2019

-As mentioned in the previous blog post, we are super excited to have Claire Dorrian, UK Equity Primary Markets – London and the South, London Stock Exchange is presenting at ‘Finance in Cornwall’ 2019 – for more details of the event and to book a place please click here.
+As mentioned in the previous blog post, we are super excited to have Claire Dorrian, UK Equity Primary Markets – London and the South, London Stock Exchange is presenting at ‘Finance in Cornwall’ 2019.